tester4school/litecoin-for-university/README.md

 Physical gold transportation costs are much lower than silver transportation costs, due to weight in real life.
 In cryptocurrencies transportation costs of silver (litecoin) are much lower than gold (bitcoin) - is it true?

-12.There have been cases in Bitcoin where a transfer of $120 resulted in a fee of $80 ($200 in total), while in Litecoin it never exceeded $1 - is this true?
+12.There have been cases in Bitcoin where a transfer of $120 resulted in a fee of $80 ($200 in total), while in Litecoin it never ever exceeded $1 - is it true?

 -----------------------------------
 Tests results: